morganthomas/winning-arguments/winning-arguments.md

 Our generic pluralist theory of truth runs as follows: "there are multiple kinds of truth."
 Horwichian minimalism agrees with this, as different conversational contexts produce different versions of "true" which behave substantially differently.
 However, some pluralist theories of truth will define meanings of "true" which are different from the minimalist meaning of "true" provided by the T-schema.
 My view does not discourage the progress of such projects, since my view allows for the consideration of definitions of "true" other than the Horwichian minimalist definition of "true."

 Horwichian minimalism is not the most informative theory of truth, and it is only a theory.
 That's why I'm open to other theories of truth.
 To me, the value of Horwichian minimalism is that it gives us one viable way of understanding the meaning of "true," of treating our confusions around this word.
 It references questions about truth to questions about norms of assertion.
 This proves in practice to be a productive way of thinking about truth.
 Understanding norms of assertion takes in much of what humans know about seeking the truth.
 It is the primary topic of the rest of this text.

+## Epistemology

+So far we have discussed to some extent the "what" of truth.
+We have yet to discuss the "how."
+How does one get to the truth?
+For some readers, I imagine that understanding how to seek the truth is their primary aim in reading this text.
+We promised in [the how-to section](#how-to-use-this-text) that you can use this text "as a practical guide to winning arguments, to reasoning about any subject, to seeking the truth about any subject, and to misleading people about any subject."
+We have therefore promised to discuss seeking the truth.

+TODO

 ## Meaning